 And now you will finally find out what’s the flavor of salad and you might even like it

 Don’t ask for pepperoni pizza and expect this

 I am sorry to destroy a myth, but first of all, “Pepperoni” is not salame (aka salami) in Italy, it’s peperone (with one P) and it stands for sweet pepper.

 If you want “salame” in the pizza, it’s accepted (as long as you don’t ask the pineapple with it) and you can either ask a pizza margherita with salame on it or you can order a pizza alla diavola which includes salame.

-Yes, adding ingredients to your pizza is acceptable, as long as it’s not pineapple 😉 I know I am obsessed by this one.
+Yes, adding ingredients to your pizza is acceptable, as long as it’s not pineapple.
+I know I am obsessed with this one.
 Sorry!